XRPLF/XRPL-Standards/XLS-30/README.md

 ##### **`AccountRoot`** ledger entry

 We introduce a new field called `AMMID` to the `AccountRoot` object.
-It replaces directory entry to link account root and AMM object.
+It provides an easy link to the corresponding `AMM` object and a way to identify the AMM `AccountRoot`.

 | Field Name        |     Required?      | JSON Type | Internal Type |
 | ----------------- | :----------------: | :-------: | :-----------: |